evkx/evkx.github.io/content/models/kia/ev3/ev3_long_range/_index.md

 ## Exterior

+The Kia EV3 Long Range, with dimensions of 4300 mm in length, 1850 mm in width, and 1560 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
 You can choose between 11 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 19 to 20 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).